Modos-Labs/Glider/README.md

 ### Eink Screen Generations

-Depending on how you count, there are multiple generations of Eink screens commericially available.
+Depending on how you count, there are multiple generations of Eink screens commercially available.
 For monochrome screens before 2023, it's possible to tell the generation by looking at the 6th digit on the serial number:

 ![eink_serial](assets/eink_serial.jpg)